ziyewang/ARG_SHINE/README.md

 ### <a name="docker"></a>Conda

 We recommend using conda to run ARG-SHINE.
-Download [here](https://www.continuum.io/downloads)

 ### <a name="docker"></a>Obtain ARG-SHINE and create an environment
 After installing Anaconda (or miniconda), fisrt obtain ARG-SHINE: